-Portable Document Format is a common file format for presenting documents containing text, images, hyperlinks, interactive buttons, forms, embedded fonts, videos and much more.
+A Portable Document Format is a common file format for presenting documents containing text, images, hyperlinks, interactive buttons, forms, embedded fonts, and videos, and much more.
 Choosing the right PDF reader to suit your specific needs can be a little tricky.
 To prevent this from happening, consider the characteristics of popular PDF readers.

-The application is available in 69 languages, can work with tabs, supports various keyboard shortcuts, has several viewing modes.
-However, there is no way to edit, comment, sign documents.
+The application is available in 69 languages, can work with tabs, supports various keyboard shortcuts, and has several viewing modes.
+However, there is no way to edit, comment, or sign documents.

 The excellent multifunctional editor XChange Editor is a worthy successor to the XChange Viewer.
-The program allows you to view, create, edit, sign, comment on PDF documents, supports optical character recognition (OCR).
-Here you can leave notes, record and add audio, attach files, select text.
+The program allows you to view, create, edit, sign, and comment on PDF documents, and supports optical character recognition (OCR).
+Here you can leave notes, record and add audio, attach files, and select text.

-This is a free personal use application included with the Nitro Productivity Suite software package.
-With Nitro, you can fill out forms, sign documents using the QuickSign feature for digital signing.
+This is a free personal-use application included with the Nitro Productivity Suite software package.
+With Nitro, you can fill out forms, and sign documents using the QuickSign feature for digital signing.
 Here you can also add notes, extract images, and convert PDF to plain text.

 Nitro Reader does not come with many unnecessary features that are never used.
 Its interface is similar to any other application included in the Microsoft office suite.

-STDU Viewer allows you to adjust contrast, brightness, invert colors to reduce eye strain.
-The viewer has a Russian interface, supports printing of most print-protected PDF documents, and can work on devices with touch controls.
+STDU Viewer allows you to adjust contrast and brightness, invert colors to reduce eye strain.
+The viewer has a Russian interface, supports the printing of most print-protected PDF documents, and can work on devices with touch controls.